What is a VBA module and how is a VBA module used? - VBA Tutorial

 Does it matter what workbook your VBA module is stored in?

 VBA code can search through Excel workbooks commanding what you tell it.
 You can lock onto workbooks using a variety of coding techniques, knowing the workbook name is not required.
-Keeping code in a single project workbook that is not attached to your data, charts, reports, and so forth prevents you from making 500 copies of your VBA code.
+Keeping code in a single project workbook that is not attached to your data, models, charts, reports, and so forth prevents you from making 500 copies of your VBA code.
 This allows you to maintain version control for code upgrades.

 A note here, when using VBA to create models in workbooks, it is recommended that you have only one model workbook.
 The idea is to build upload / download VBA code that controls model parameters and data.
 That way you can upgrade the model workbook and not have 100's of copies floating around.
 You can easily store model information in other workbooks or even text files.
 This strategy is great for batch processing and trade studies also.